Course Reserve for Faculty

 Faculty members may place required reading materials on course reserve for students enrolled in their courses by completing this request form and sending it to the law library's Circulation Desk.
 We typically require at least three business days to process course reserve requests, and we prefer to have two weeks' prior notice whenever possible.
 Course reserve materials are located behind the Circulation Desk.
 Materials on course reserve can include past and current exams, books, audiovisual items, and personal copies of materials from faculty members.
 If you have a large number of photocopied articles for course reserve, please ask Faculty Services to place them in a three-ring binder before delivering them to the law library.
 Unfortunately, we are unable to place materials from other libraries on course reserve.

 At the end of each semester, the law library removes course material from the course reserve area and deactivates course web pages.
 If you submit personal copies of material for course reserve, please pick up your material at the end of the semester.
-To request course reserves for the next successive semester, please complete a new request form.
+To request course reserves for the next successive semester, please complete a Library Course Reserve Request

 Course Reserve for Students